carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 all.
 As such, constraints should only be in the impl signature rather than be determined by anything in the body.

-**Decision:** We don't want anything like `LegalExpression(...)` for turning substitution success/failure into True/False at this time, since we believe that it introduces a lot of complexity, and we would rather lean on conforming to an interface or the reflection APIs.
+**Rejected alternative:** We don't want anything like `LegalExpression(...)` for turning substitution success/failure into True/False at this time, since we believe that it introduces a lot of complexity, and we would rather lean on conforming to an interface or the reflection APIs.
 However, we feel less strongly about this position than the previous position and we may revisit (say because of needing a bridge for C++ users).
 One nice property of the `LegalExpression(...)` paradigm for expressing a constraint is that it would be easy for the constraint to mirror code from the body of the function.

 **Additional concern:** We want to be able to express "method has a signature" in terms of the types involved, without necessarily any legal example values for